hopedeveloper08/university-chatbot/docs/rag-methods.md

 - Enhanced retrieval of relevant information based on graph connectivity.

 Graph-based organization allows for more structured and context-aware retrieval compared to traditional vector-only methods.

+## Hierarchical Indices

+In simple RAG systems, chunks may either lose context due to being too small or become too large to retrieve relevant information efficiently.

+Hierarchical indices solve this by creating a multi-level structure.
+Typically, a top layer contains summarized representations of documents or chunks, and a bottom layer holds the full content.

+The retrieval process works in two stages:
+1. Perform initial retrieval on the summarized layer for speed and focus.
+2. Use the matched summaries to locate and retrieve the corresponding detailed chunks from the lower layer.

+This improves both efficiency and accuracy by narrowing down the search space while preserving access to full information.